isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A member function should be marked `const` unless it changes the object's observable state.
+A member function should be marked `const` unless it changes the object’s observable state.
 This gives a more precise statement of design intent, better readability, more errors caught by the compiler, and sometimes more optimization opportunities.

 ##### Example; bad